Utility Power (Rates)

 Net metering is legislated in many states, including Wyoming, but not in South Dakota.
 Net Billing better describes the system as it applies in South Dakota.

 Net billing is similar to net metering but the compensation for the excess energy generated is based on the utility's avoided cost rate, rather than the retail rate.
-Avoided cost rate is the cost that the utility company would have incurred to generate or purchase the same amount of electricity from other sources.
+The avoided cost rate is the cost that the utility company would have incurred to generate or purchase the same amount of electricity from other sources.
 This rate is typically lower than the retail rate that customers are charged for electricity consumed from the grid.

 The avoided cost rate varies by the supplier and location.
 As of 2022, avoided cost rates are about 10% to 20% the amount of the retail rate when you purchase electricity.